NDR Concept in Security Operations Explained

-Network Detection and Response (NDR) is a cybersecurity method focused on constantly monitoring and analyzing network traffic to find and reduce vulnerabilities.
+Network Detection and Response (NDR) is a cybersecurity solution that monitor and analyze network traffic to detect suspicious activities, vulnerabilities and potential threats within an organization’s network infrastructure.

 NDR systems monitor: